alixdotsh/Lime/README.md

 l.addrole (used as l.addrole :emote: :role name:, creates a reaction role)

 l.addemote (used as l.addemote :url: :emote name:, this will create an emote and upload it to the emote list in your server)

+l.timezone (lets you set your timezone and find the timezone of others that set it aswell)

 # Invite Link
 https://discord.com/oauth2/authorize?client_id=784536198211305483&scope=bot&permissions=8